-The article gives details on how to grow an avocado tree in a pot that bears fruit.
+The article gives details on how to grow an avocado tree in a pot and how to care for avocado tree in a pot.
 While it is always best to grow your avocado trees in ground, they will fruit in containers with the right care and attention to the specific needs of these tropical trees including pot size, soil mix, fertilizer, watering and pruning, as I am growing in a pot in Sydney, Australia.

 In this guide, you will find details on the essential steps to successfully grow an avocado tree in a container.